jgraph/www.diagrams.net-source/doc/faq/custom-libraries-confluence-cloud.md

 Now users can open the shared custom library you just stored in Confluence Cloud.

+**Note:** draw.io users must have the [correct permissions set in your Confluence instance](/doc/faq/confluence-drawio-config-space-permissions.html) to access these custom shape libraries.

 ## Open a shared custom library in draw.io

 To open a custom library as a user, first edit or add a new draw.io diagram.